be-ez/blog/README.md

 Control UI with CMS

 #### __[ 4/1/18 ] Open Source__
-All secrets are remove and be-ez/blog is made public
+All secrets are removed and be-ez/blog is made public

 #### __[ 5/1/18 ]  MDX__
 Possible to write posts in MDX with either React of Vue